 WHERE WE WORK

-The refugee situation in Greece is fluid and we may be allocated new camps in the future.
-The team has to be prepared to move around to meet operational needs.
+The refugee situation in Greece is fluid and we may be allocated new camps in the future, and the team are always prepared to move around to meet operational needs.

 Over the last two years, having established ourselves more formally as a registered charity, we have provided medical care to refugees in multiple regions across Northern Greece and the islands.
 The following are just some